Pay Matters! May 2019

 New York Amends Voting Leave Law

-On April 12, New York Governor Andrew Cuomo signed a budget bill which included an amendment to New York’s voting leave law.
+On April 12, New York Governor Andrew Cuomo signed a budget bill that included an amendment to New York’s voting leave law.
 In the past, employees could request up to 2 hours of paid time off to vote if they did not have 4 consecutive hours between the time of the polls opening and the start of their workday or the end of their workday and when the polls close.
 Under the new law, all registered voters can request up to 3 hours of paid time off to vote regardless of their work schedule.
 Employers can determine when during the workday the time off can be taken.

 Employees must be registered to vote to be eligible for this paid time off and must provide at least 2 days’ notice to their employers.
 Employers must post a notice of employees’ voting leave rights from at least 10 days before a public election until the polls close.